Mictlantecuhtli is the god of death in ancient Aztec religion and was also one of the rulers of the Aztec underworld, Mictlan.

-The interaction between life and death in Aztec religion is rather something circular.
+The interaction between life and death in Aztec religion is circular.
 Death is a necessity since it prepares you for a new life.
-Mictlantecuhtli had to make sure all that went well.
+As the Aztec god of death, Mictlantecuhtli also played a key role in the creation of life.

 Aztec god of death Mictlantecuhtli is a fascinating god in an already fascinating set of underworld gods.
 Mictlan is the place over which he ruled, which is the name for the Aztec underworld.
 His residence consisted of nine layers.
 Some believe he lived in the most northern realm, while others believe the Aztec god switched between the nine hells.